HHS/OPRE-OPS/docs/Security-Compliance/Incident-Response/Secret-Key-Mgmt.md

 ### Manual steps
 - Use `git status` terminal command before any commits and pushes to github repo.
 This should help detect any secret key files that have been modified prior to `git commit`.

-- Use `pre-commit` [Hooks](https://pre-commit.com/) specifically [IBM Detect-Secrets](https://github.com/ibm/detect-secrets), which runs prior to commits, and does an extensive job of looking for specific secret types.
+- Use `pre-commit` [Hooks](https://pre-commit.com/) specifically [git-leaks](https://github.com/zricethezav/gitleaks), which runs prior to commits, and does an extensive job of looking for specific secret types.

 - Secret keys are to be retrieved from cloud.gov for local development purposes.
 Cloud.gov is a platform that requires these keys, and the dev team has access to the keys stored in the dev environment space.
 Therefore, this is a more secure approach for retrieving keys than relying on team members to share keys across other platforms/tools.